Erishion-Games-LLC/Meme-Effects-Runelite-Plugin/README.md

 A plugin that plays sounds and changes text in a variety of situations

 * Changes the mortar and pestle sound effect to a bonking sound
+* Customizes the text displayed when anyone uses a dragon pickaxe special attack.
+By default sets it to Rock and Stone!